team-phoenix/Phoenix/README.md

 Phoenix
 =======

-A super-slick libretro frontend powered by Qt 5.
-Dead-simple to use, Phoenix features both a powerful library system to organize your classic game collection, along with a set of up-to-date emulators to play them right within the app!
+A multi-system emulator and library manager designed to be both powerful and easy to use.
+Powered by Qt 5 and Libretro, it is available on Windows, OS X and Linux.
+Free now and forever under GPL v2.

 We've designed Phoenix with the hope that it'll be perfect for everyone, whether you're someone who hardly plays videogames, a hardcore gamer, a speedrunner, or even a homebrew programmer!

 [![Build Status](https://secure.travis-ci.org/team-phoenix/Phoenix.png)](http://travis-ci.org/team-phoenix/Phoenix)

 <b>Phoenix is still in early development.
-Don't expect everything to work!<b>
+Expect crashes!<b>

 ![Screenshot](https://github.com/team-phoenix/Designs/raw/gh-pages/Screenshots/screen.png)